-Following my own breakup, one of the first things I did was to reach out for support from another therapist (yes, even us therapists need therapy sometimes!).
+Following my own breakup, one of the first things I did was to reach out for support from a therapist (yes, even us helpers need help sometimes too!).
 The first things she said to me were:

 - Try and put the question of “do I want to keep living in Spain?” on the back burner for a couple of months